codepress/ac-column-template/README.md

 ### step 3.

-Edit the `Column.php` file and include your custom code in the appropriate functions.
+Edit the `Column.php` or `ProColumn.php` file and include your custom code in the appropriate functions.

 ### step 4 (optional).